praetoriandigital/cub-java/README.md

       // setup ApiKey
       Cub.apiKey = "your api key";

-      // Retrieving user from server using user jwt token recievied with login method. user = User.get("user_id", new Params("user token retrieved with login"));
+      // Retrieving user from the server using user JWT token received with login method. user = User.get("user_id", new Params("user token retrieved with login"));

       try {